jwakeGit/CMPM163Labs/README.md

 Custom City:
 ![](lab8/fantasyCity.png)
 In inspiration from my discovered city sources, I decided to try and make some changes to give the city a more rural/fantasy look.
 Firstly, I changed the asphault texture to a brown stone, then I changed the code to generate a lot more grass.
 I put this in the middle of the value range, so it would mix in with the buildings.
 Secondly, I modified the horizontal road frequency to be lower, so there are less roads in the city render.
 Finally, I modified the Perlin Noise coordinates to accomodate for a seed value, and "zoomed out" of the noise, to generate more random building groupings.
 This was done by dividing the width and height coordinates by a lower number, reducing it from 10.0f to 3.0f.

+i.
+My partner did part 1 of the lab. ii.
+Finding ways to customize and reconstruct the existing code. iii.
+Combining shader code from a previous lab with the existing city.

+My partner and I did not help each other with this lab.